bnguyensn/bundler/README.md

 ## Development

-`test` does nothing...yet
+* `yarn test` or `npm test`: run all tests.

-`test:dev` test a dev run
+* `yarn dev` or `npm dev`: start a development run.

-`test:prod` test a production build.
-Note that the process will create a `node_modules/.cache/terser-webpack-plugin` folder.
+* `yarn prod` or `npm prod`: start a production build.
+Note that the process will create a `node_modules/.cache/terser-webpack-plugin` folder in the relevant example folder.
 This just is `terser-webpack-plugin` caching its build results to improve build performance.

-`test:server` starts a localhost server to test production-bundled files.
+* `yarn server` or `npm server`: start a localhost server to serve production-bundled files.

-The build tool's entry point is in `bin/bundler.js`.
+The tool's entry point is in `bin/bundler.js`.
 Start from there.

 ## To-do